Jump to content

 -Score, if available

--A description of all submitted audio files on 1/2 DIN A4 page in 12-point type.
-The following applies: the year of origin (only for c).
+-A description of all submitted audio files on 1/2 DIN A4 page in 12-point type each.
+The descriptions contain: the year of origin (only for c).
 On what idea/concept is the composition established?
 Were the sounds used recorded by you, or did they come from a sound library?
 What was acoustically played/sung by you or were software instruments used (if yes, which ones)?
 What methods of digital sound creation were used and why?
 If other people participated in the audio file: list all those involved, as well as their respective part in the overall work.

-Questions about your application, further questions about submitted audio files, discussion about a performed piece, etc. may form part of the colloquium.
+Questions about your application, further questions about submitted audio files, discussion about a performed piece, etc. may be part of the colloquium.

-Aural Theory and Knowledge of Music Theory (approximately 5 minutes)
+Aural Skills and Knowledge of Music Theory (duration: approximately 5 minutes)

 Applicants have the possibility to choose either jazz/pop-oriented tasks or "classically"-oriented tasks.
-Examination tasks may include: Single-voice melodies either notated, sung back, or performed back on an instrument of choice.
-Listening to simple chords: number of notes (diads, triads, tetrads), intervals, difference between major and minor chords.
-Rhythms played by the committee either notated, clapped, or spoken back.
+Examination tasks may include: Single-voice melodies are either notated, sung back, or performed back on an instrument of choice.
+Listening to simple chords: number of notes (dyads, triads, tetrads), intervals, differenciating between major and minor chords.
+Rhythms played by the committee are either notated, clapped, or spoken back.
 A melody will be created independently to a given chord progression (either sung or performed on an instrument).

 The acceptance or rejection will be given a few weeks after the entrance examination by the examination office of the Trossingen University of Music.
-Fifteen students are accepted annually to the Music Design program.
+Up to fifteen students are accepted to the Music Design programme per year.

 Jump to next section